CrewHRM/CrewHRM/readme.txt

 Yes, we offer a whitelable setting on the Pro version of the plugin to easily change the name and images.
 If you prefer to use the free version only, you can change the name using translation plugins like Loco Translate or the Say What plugin.

 = Can I customize the plugin? =
-Yes, as CrewHRM is offered under the GPL license, you can modify it any way you like.
+Yes, as Crew HRM is offered under the GPL license, you can modify it any way you like.
 There is no restriction at all.
 But please remember that we do not offer support on customized plugins.

 = Can you develop a custom feature for me? =
 We are unable to offer customizations at this moment.
 You may hire a developer from a marketplace, and we will gladly assist your developer.